thomasgeissl/tamlab-latex-template/README.md

 # tamlab-latex-template
 This repository provides a basic setup for writing LaTeX documents locally on your machine and building them using GitHub CI.
-It can render the documents to pdf using pdflatex and/or as a stylable html file using pandoc.
+It can render the documents to pdf using lualatex and/or as a stylable html file using pandoc.
 It is setup as an npm package to make it easier to run tasks and install dependencies.

 ## requirements